ljdursi/mergevcf/README.md

 ## Merge VCFs

-**Note!** An improved and better maintained fork of this code can be found at https://github.com/papaemmelab/mergeSVvcf
+**Note!** Please use a real tool for this such as https://github.com/mkirsche/Jasmine.
+If you must use something along the lines of this tool, an improved and better maintained fork of this code can be found at https://github.com/papaemmelab/mergeSVvcf.

 This set of routines merges VCF files by calls, labelling calls by the callers that made them in an `INFO` field, `Callers=`.
 Most of the work goes into normalizing